Ferry service provided by the Texas Department of

 small pieces of glass that have been tumbled by the

 waves and worn down by the sand.
 The glass is opaque,

 colors.
-You can find them in green,
+You can find them in green, blue, all shades of

-lucky!
 Bring them home as reminders of your wonderful

 plenty of shark teeth along the beach, but it takes a

 teeth from sharks that lived millions of years ago.
 The

 is triangular and pointed.
 The size can vary, but most

 you happen to find one larger, you have a real treasure.

 a Sand Dollar